appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/advanced-configuration/store-dist-dmz.md

 ## Overview

-@TODO: An explanation why the DMZ server is for.
+A Demilitarized Zone (DMZ) in networking is a segment of an internal network that is exposed to external networks, typically over the internet.
+By isolating Appcircle DMZ server from the internal network, you ensure that it remains secure.

+This is particularly useful when users need to access Testing Distribution and Enterprise App Store but not all features for business operations within the private network.

+The Testing Distribution module and Enterprise App Store module hosted on the Appcircle DMZ server can be accessed by users from the internet, ensuring they have secure access to these critical features while keeping sensitive business data within your private network.
+This setup provides a balance between security and productivity in an organization's IT environment.

 @TODO: Diagram will be here.

-We assume that you have already setup an Appcircle private server successfully.
-This document will guide for creating Appcircle DMZ server and Appcircle private server configurations.
+We assume that you have already set up an Appcircle private server successfully.
+This document will guide you through creating Appcircle DMZ server and Appcircle private server configurations.

 In this document:

-- We will call "Appcircle DMZ server" to the server which is located in the DMZ and host the Appcircle Enterprise App Store and Testing Distribution services.
+- We will call the "Appcircle DMZ server" to the server, which is located in the DMZ and host the Appcircle Enterprise App Store and Testing Distribution services.

-- We will call "Appcircle private server" to the server which is located in the private network and host the Appcircle core services.
+- We will call the "Appcircle private server" to the server, which is located in the private network and host the Appcircle core services.

 ## Appcircle DMZ Server Pre-requirements